Understanding Plan Documents And ERISA benefits compliance in a blog post.

 - Highly diversified plans that help minimize risks of financial loss during investment.

 - The parties involved have a proper understanding of their respective retirement plans.
-Additionally, employees require to be furnished with periodic financial statements concerning their retirement accounts.
+Additionally, employees are required to be furnished with periodic financial statements concerning their retirement accounts.

 What Happens if You Fail to Comply?